By Chris Chumley

 As a product manager, you can spend a lot of time coming up with a good name for your product.
 The name should help a customer decide that they truly need your product by drawing attention, communicating value, and ultimately signal the problem it is trying to solve for the customer.

-When we launched AwardLetter last year, we were pretty excited about the name.
+When we launched AwardLetter in 2015, we were pretty excited about the name.
 It seemed perfect.
 We had read study after study proving that students and parents don’t understand award letters.
 We did our research into how confusion over award letters was leading to over-borrowing for some—and to complete frustration and disengagement for others.
 Paying for college is overwhelming, and the award letters being used weren’t helping.

-By naming CampusLogic’s product “AwardLetter” everybody would know immediately what it was, and would understand the problem it solved for.
+By naming CampusLogic’s product “AwardLetter,” everybody would immediately know what it was, and would understand the problem it solved for.
 Awesome!
 We thought.

 Ironic Fact #1: It Isn’t A Letter!